 And of course thanks to Photo Stream, whenever you’re online it can automatically back them up into the Cloud as well.

-Mind you, I am a little frustrated by the 1,000 photos a month limit that Photo Stream has.
+Mind you, I have been a little frustrated by the 1,000 photos a month limit that Photo Stream has.

-Sure, on an average month when I'm at home that’s just fine.
-But I have been on trips where I can take a lot more than that in a few days.
-So the sooner I can pay extra for more Photo Stream the better.
+Sure, on an average month when I’m at home that’s just fine.
+But I have been on trips where I can take a lot more than that in a few days, so I’m quite happy to discover that even on an iPhone and iPad I can use the one terabyte of storage in OneDrive.